ncasteln/42-inception/README.md

 # 42-inception
 ## Steps
 The following are the general step to follow for the project.
-The approach I use is to learn first the basics of Docker and then create each container separately in the order that I wrote them.
+The approach I use is to learn first the basics of Docker and then create each Dockerfile for each container separately.

 ### 0 - Docker
 _Theory_